dsccommunity/SqlServerDsc/Tests/Integration/README.md

 Instance | Feature | Description
 --- | --- | ---
-DSCRS2016 | RS | The Reporting Services is left initialized, and in working state.
+DSCRS2016 | RS | The Reporting Services is left initialized, and in a working state.

 ### Properties for the instance